ImLunaUwU/LunaHR/README.md

 VRCFury should take care of all setup from this point.
 If not, please contact me because then I'd need to fix some things.

-*The "Display" part of the prefab should be unchecked before uploading.* The default state is off, and it'll become visible when toggled through the menu.

-If your avatar has darker materials, you can use HRNumbersLight.mat instead of HRNumbers.mat.
+Everything shoule be straightforward.

+Get the executable versions from here:

 ### Polar H10
-The only thing you should need to change is "POLAR_H10_NAME" within the script.

-This can be found by using your phone's bluetooth pairing screen, BLE devices SHOULD show up.
-If they dont
+Everything is now configurable in the new GUI app.

-### Pulsoid
+### Pulsoid - PAID PLAN REQUIRED
-Replace "YOUR_ACCESS_TOKEN_HERE" in the pulsoidHROSC script with your token.
+Config is now simple and in a GUI.
 A token requires Pulsoid's "BRO" plan and can be found at https://pulsoid.net/ui/keys

 ## Credits and info
 HEAVILY inspired by the (now inactive) project here: https://github.com/200Tigersbloxed/HRtoVRChat_OSC/